Is Tea Safe During Pregnancy? (Updated 2026 Guide)

 - • Hibiscus tea - may have hormonal activity and anti implantation effects

-- • Licorice root tea - associated with lower IQ and attention problems in children
+- • Licorice root teas - associated with lower IQ and attention problems in children when consumed heavily

 - • Chamomile in large amounts - may stimulate uterine contractions